Here are some definitions to commonly used terms used in this emerging technology.

 Once a logical qubit is formed, researchers apply codes to detect and correct errors, which reduces noise.
 This is not the same as writing software code.
 These are mathematical protocols or processes that help protect quantum information.
 Some of the more popular quantum error correction codes are the color code and surface code.

 Fault tolerance is a design principle that prevents errors from cascading throughout a system and corrupting circuits.
 Today’s supercomputers are fault-tolerant and quantum computers must be as well to handle complex calculations.

 Computers perform calculations by manipulating the states of bits – changing the bits from 0s to 1s and 1s to 0s, like flipping a switch.
 Quantum computers must similarly be able to manipulate qubits from 0s to 1s, and so on.
 The accuracy of the calculation depends on our ability to perform these “bit-flips” with very high success rate, or “fidelity.”
 Fidelity is the measure of how often an attempted flip results in the correct qubit state.
 The higher the fidelity the better.
-Our individual qubit operation fidelities of 99.997 percent, currently the best reported performance of any addressable qubit technology.

 With this feature, qubits can be selectively measured at a point other than the end of a quantum circuit.
 The quantum information of a measured qubit collapses to a classical state (zero or one), but the non-measured qubits retain their quantum state.
 Based on the measured qubit, users can decide what actions to take further in the circuit, enabling much more dynamic and flexible quantum computer programming than would otherwise be possible.
 We were the first to incorporate this type of measurement into our commercial offerings.